HumanSignal/label-studio/docs/source/guide/storage.md

 2. Open **Settings > Cloud storage sync**.
 3. For **Source Storage**, click the gear icon.
 4. In the dialog box that appears, select **Redis Database** as the storage type.
 5. (Optional) Update Redis configuration parameters.
+See [Optional Redis configuration parameters](#Optional-Redis-configuration-parameters) on this page for the list.
 7. Click **Apply & Sync Tasks**.
 8. Repeat these steps for **Target Storage** to sync completed data annotations to the Redis database.